 Shares of common stock held by persons attending the Annual Meeting but not voting, and shares represented by proxies that reflect withheld votes or abstentions as to a particular proposal, will be counted as present for purposes of determining the presence of a quorum.
-A "vote withheld," in the case of the proposal regarding the election of directors, or an "abstention," in the case of the ratification of the appointment of Ernst & Young LLP, represents a stockholder's affirmative choice to decline to vote on a proposal.
-Votes withheld have no effect on the election of directors, as the two directors that receive the highest number of votes will be elected, and abstentions are not considered to be a vote cast and will have no effect on the ratification of the appointment of Ernst & Young LLP.
+A "vote withheld," in the case of the proposal regarding the election of directors, or an "abstention," in the case of the other proposals, represents a stockholder's affirmative choice to decline to vote on a proposal.
+Votes withheld have no effect on Proposal 1, the election of directors, as the three directors that receive the highest number of votes will be elected, and abstentions are not considered to be a vote cast and will have no effect on Proposal 2, the ratification of the appointment of Ernst & Young LLP.
+For Proposals 3 and 4, an abstention will have the same effect as a negative vote because those proposals require an affirmative vote of a majority of the outstanding shares of common stock entitled to vote at the meeting.